ioscodesnippet/ioscodesnippet.github.io/README.md

 iOS Code Snippets
 =================

-The code snippets here can be installed easily with [Cocoapods] custom repo.
+This is a collection of self contained inspiring little pieces on iOS development.
+The code snippets here can be installed easily through our public [ioscodesnippet / Spec][1] Cocoapods custom repo.

 To configure the **ioscodesnippet** official repo, run this once.